Key takeaways

 Why you should invest in smart locks

 Apartment amenities have always been a way to attract and retain residents.
-But many property managers wonder which amenities will actually pay off.
+But many property managers wonder which amenities will pay off.

 Delighting residents is key to your bottom line.
 Investing in smart locks is a simple way to boost resident retention and reduce turnover.